Competing Bandits: The Perils of Exploration Under Competition: Full experimental results

 In this paper, we study the interplay between \exploration and \competition. \footnote{\Ie we add \competition to the standard exploration-exploitation tradeoff studied in multi-armed bandits.} Platforms that engage in exploration typically need to compete against one another.
 Most importantly, platforms compete for users, who benefit them in two ways: generating revenue and providing data for learning.
 This creates a tension: while exploration may be essential for improving the service tomorrow, it may degrade the service quality \emph{today}, in which case some of the users can leave and there will be fewer users to learn from.
 This may create a ``data feedback loop" when the platform's performance further degrades relative to competitors who keep learning and improving from \emph{their} users, and so forth.
 Taken to the extreme, such dynamics may cause a ``death spiral" effect when the vast majority of customers eventually switch to competitors.

-\asedit{The main high-level question we ask is:} \textbf{Whether and how does competition \asedit{between platforms} incentivize the adoption of better exploration algorithms?} This translates into a number of more concrete questions.
+The main high-level question we ask is: \textbf{Whether and how does competition between platforms incentivize the adoption of better exploration algorithms?} This translates into a number of more concrete questions.
 While it is commonly assumed that better technology always helps, is this so under competition?
 Does increased competition lead to higher consumer welfare?
 How significant are the data feedback loops and how they relate to the anti-trust considerations?
-We offer a mix of theoretical results and numerical simulations, in which we study complex interactions between platforms' learning dynamics and users' self-interested behavior. \asedit{Prior work on exploration vs. competition targets technically very different models of competition which are not amenable to our high-level question (as we discuss in Section~\ref{sec:related-work}).}
+We offer a mix of theoretical results and numerical simulations, in which we study complex interactions between platforms' learning dynamics and users' self-interested behavior.
+Prior work on exploration vs. competition targets technically very different models of competition which are not amenable to our high-level question (as we discuss in Section~\ref{sec:related-work}).

 \xhdr{Our model: competition game.} We consider a stylized duopoly model in which two firms (\emph{principals}) compete for users (\emph{agents}).
 Principals compete on quality rather than on prices, and engage in exploration in order to learn which actions lead to high quality products.
-A new agent arrives and chooses a principal according to some decision rule (which may depend on the principal's exploration strategy, either directly or indirectly).
+Agents arrive sequentially.
+A new agent arrives and chooses a principal (more on this below).
 The principal selects an action which affects the quality of service provided to this agent, \eg a list of web search results.
 The agent experiences this action and the resulting reward from this action is observed by the principal.
 Each principal only observes its own users.
 Principals commit to their strategies in advance, so as to maximize their market share.